ajs17/memills/content/people/mills-edward-hallock-1819-family/scratch.md

 Brooklyn, Kings County (Brooklyn), New York, USA  Show Map PLOT	St. Joseph, System: CEM, Section: JOSE, Row: 28, Plot: 201 MEMORIAL ID	172050485 · View Source

+Mark Twain in Elmira:

+The famous author’s final public appearance in Elmira was at the Park Church on April 3, 1907, for the dedication of the Hope-Jones organ.
+It was not as a visiting lecturer or public speaker that Elmirans remember Mark Twain, but as a neighbor and friend. p63

+ Hecame again in 1907 to make a speech at the dedication of the Thomas K.
+Beecher Organ in Park Church.
+Mr. Beecher was pastor of Park Church during all of Twain’s Elmira period and they were great friends. p160

+His final public appearance in Elmira was at the Park Church on April 3, 1907.
+The aging author made a few humorous remarks at a demonstration of a new organ there.
+The event was reported in the press and described by W. Charles Barber in an article in the Chemung Historical Journal, Vol. 12, No. 3 (March, 1967).